vuestorefront/magento2-vsbridge-indexer/README.md

 ### Version 1.x
 Pull Requests should be made against 1.x branch.
-Changes from this branch won't be merge to master.
+Changes from this branch won't be merge to main branch.
 Only fixes will be accepted.

 ### Version 2.0